ronan-pw/shards-babel/README.md

 A system for obfuscating and translating fictional languages in Lua.
-Intended for use in the game Shards Online.
+It is intended for use in the game Shards Online, but as most of the code is referentially transparent, it could be ported to other games using Lua.

+This system is inspired by NWN language systems which performed simple letter substitution.
+It differs in a few ways:
+* Whether or not a language is known is not binary, but expressed as a skill.
+More complex words require more skill to read, write, speak and understand.
+* Multi-letter substitution is possible, as well as whole-word substitution.
+* Creatures can learn languages by listening to them and speaking them.

+Todo:
+* Handle spoken and written languages differently.
+* Handle whole-word substitution.
+* Handle mis-translations and mis-speaking.
+* Tie it into Shards itself, when available.
+  * Handle learning.
+  * Use a similar module layout and test suite to whatever Shards uses.

+This repository will not be integrated with Shards itself until the alpha NDA has dropped.

+Usage:
+`busted tests` to run the test suite.